Breast Cancer Treatment in Hyderabad

 At what age should I start breast cancer screening in India?

 For average-risk women, mammographic screening typically begins at age 40 and continues every 1 to 2 years.
 If you have a family history of breast or ovarian cancer, especially before age 50, screening should start earlier — often a decade before the youngest affected relative's age at diagnosis.
+BRCA1 and BRCA2 mutations raise lifetime risk for both breast and ovarian cancer (and prostate cancer in men) — genetic counselling shapes surveillance for the whole family.

 Does every breast lump mean cancer?